 To start an LLC in Montana, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Organization with the Secretary of State.
 You can file the document online only.
 The articles cost $70 to file.
 Once filed with the state, this document formally creates your Montana LLC.

-According to MT Code § 35-8-202 (2019), every Montana LLC must appoint a registered agent.
+According to Montana Code § 35-7-114, every Montana LLC must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.

 If you’re starting a new business, you probably already know what you want to name your LLC.
 But you’ll need to know if your preferred name is available.
-To find out, visit https://biz.sosmt.gov/search/business and search until you find the perfect name for your LLC.
+To find out, visit the Montana Business Search and search until you find the perfect name for your LLC.

 Once you know who your registered agent will be and what your LLC name is, you’re ready to file your Montana Articles of Organization.
 Follow along with our filing instructions below: